cala21/test/README.md

 ## Question 1

 ######(A)
-Given the code we identify pi in line 4 to be bound at line 3 (*val pi = 3.14159*).
+Given the code we identify $pi$ in line 4 to be bound at line 3 (*val pi = 3.14159*).
 This happens to be because we are considering the value pi previously defined in the same scope (line 2 to 5).

 Given the code we identify pi in line 7 to be bound at line 1 (*val pi = 3.14*).
 This happens to be because we are considering the value pi outside the function circumference.
 It follows that its declaration is bound to line 1.